Will Smith Reveals Lebron James Always Mentions Fresh Prince Every Time He Sees Him

 He also goes on to reveal that Lebron James was so touched by the iconic episode of Fresh Prince when Will dad walks out on him that he brings it up each time he sees him in person.
 During this episode of Extra Butter with Xilla Valentine you also get exclusive interviews with Ang Lee and Jerry Bruckheimer.
 Super producer Jerry also gives us an update on Eddie Murphy’s Beverly Hills Cop 4 as well as Bad Boys For Life.

-Will Smith Reveals Lebron James Always Mentions Fresh Prince Every Time He Sees Him was originally published on globalgrind.cassiuslife.com
+Will Smith Reveals Lebron James Always Mentions Fresh Prince Every Time He Sees Him was originally published on globalgrind.com